 - Sarah Wakeman’s DHMC Medical Ground Rounds 12/15/17

 - Knowledge Map guideline: Primary Care Based Treatment of Opioid Use Disorder

 - New York Time’s op-ed on the importance of medications in treating OUD

 - Using Science to Battle Stigma: OAT saves lives

 - Integrating Opioid Use Disorder Treatment into the Hospital Setting

-- All D-H clinicians and staff will recognize OUD as a treatable chronic disease that, like diabetes, needs to be addressed.
+- All clinicians and staff will recognize OUD as a treatable chronic disease that, like diabetes, needs to be addressed.
 Screening for and evidence-based treatment of OUD will occur in a non-judgmental, stigma-free environment.
 As with other chronic diseases, treatment is best done through a longitudinal multi-disciplinary approach with linkage to community resources.

 - All inpatients with moderate-severe OUD will be identified through screening and encouraged (through education and motivational interviewing) to start on medication and counseling for OUD during their admission.
 Patients in acute opioid withdrawal will be promptly treated with OAT.